intelligems/django-skeleton/README.md

 # Docker and Heroku support
 There is built-in docker support.
 We have added the `Dockerfile` and `docker-compose.yml` file that suits our working set, which of course you may feel free to change and adapt as per your requirements.
+As you will see, by default our `docker-compose.yml` files is confgured to be working with [Stolos.io](https://stolos.io), which is our preferred staging environment provider.

 Also, you will find a `Procfile` inside, with just the basic config required to get your project running on Heroku asap.

+# Roadmap
+- Include common error reporting tools (eg. Sentry)
+- Add Heroku deploy button for instant deployments
+- Any ideas?
+You can contribute!